Cybersecurity Services in Aurora for Local Businesses

 Mike Pearlstein, CISSP

-CEO, Fusion Computing · 14 years advising Canadian businesses on security architecture
+CEO, Fusion Computing · advising Canadian businesses on security architecture since 2012

-CISSP (Certified Information Systems Security Professional) is held by fewer than 1% of Canadian MSP leaders.
-Every Fusion engagement includes a quarterly CISSP-led security review of your environment, mapped to CIS Controls v8.1 and the control framework your auditor or cyber insurer is asking about.
+CISSP (Certified Information Systems Security Professional) is the credential most cyber-insurers and OEM supplier reviews want to see behind a security program.
+Every Fusion engagement includes a quarterly CISSP-led security review of your environment, mapped to CIS Controls v8.1 and the control framework your auditor, insurer, or automotive customer is asking about.

 The first-month guarantee